 Kirsten Taylor, Jilly Jarman, Cath Sewell One of three songs commissioned for the Kendal Brewery’s MOTTO project.
 It uses the words to a Cumbrian folk song and works them into an evocative vocal weave.

 Lovely new folk song by Cumbrian composer Carol Douglas vocals and fiddle by Carolyn Francis.

-Traditional folk tune with new words by Susanna Blamire and arrangement with Dave Camlin.
+Traditional folk tune with new words by the Cumbrian poet Susanna Blamire and arrangement with Dave Camlin.

-Two traditional folk songs from England.
-Both are rounds with quite a large range, so as well as being lovely to sing, good for later stages of a warm-up and for encouraging head voice.
+A traditional folk song from England.
+A round with quite a large range, so as well as being lovely to sing, good for later stages of a warm-up and for encouraging head voice.